Skip to main content

 • A duty roster has two jobs: every zone covered every break (safety), and the load spread fairly across the term (trust).
 Most rosters fail the second job.

-What a duty roster is actually for
+What a duty roster is for

 Map the zones and breaks before the names

-Fairness is arithmetic, not perception
+Fairness is arithmetic

-Part-timers, fixed duties, and the exemption folklore
+Part-timers, fixed duties and exemptions

 The wet day plan is part of the roster

-Absences: the roster's daily stress test
+Absences: the daily test

 How Bell Path handles it